 3. Develop Your Grocery Store Business Plan

-One of the most important steps in opening a grocery store is to develop your business plan.
+One of the most important steps in opening a grocery store is to develop your grocery store business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections: